gallenc/solent2Public/session1/maven-test-exercise/README.md

 7: 1.3
 8: 1.4
 Choose a number: 8: 8
-Define value for property 'groupId': : org.gallenc.com504.ood  (REPLACE gallenc with your username) Define value for property 'artifactId': : example1  (call this example1) Define value for property 'version':  1.0-SNAPSHOT: :   (leave as 1.0-SNAPSHOT) Define value for property 'package':  org.gallenc.com504.ood: : (leave the suggested package)
+Define value for property 'groupId': : org.gallenc.com504.ood  (REPLACE gallenc with your username.
+No capitals or spaces) Define value for property 'artifactId': : example1  (call this example1) Define value for property 'version':  1.0-SNAPSHOT: :   (leave as 1.0-SNAPSHOT) Define value for property 'package':  org.gallenc.com504.ood: : (leave the suggested package)